ceramic-mug/ceramic-mug.github.io/library.md

 This section of the library contains books, poetry, excerpts, authors and the like.

+### Books

+#### Fiction

+- Don Quixote, by Miguel de Cervantes (1605/15, Spanish)
+- Les Miserables, by Victor Hugo (1862, French)
+- War and Peace, by Leo Tolstoy (1869, Russian)
+- Count of Monte Cristo, by Alexandre Dumas (1844, French)
+- Shogun, by James Clavell (1977, English)

+#### Nonfiction

+- Ramp Hollow: The Ordeal of Appalachia, by Stevel Stoll (2017). *Comprehensive economic and social-historical reckoning of Appalachia*

 ## Go

 This section of the library contains places both digital and physical.